- How can I get liquidity out of my project?

 What is the funding mechanism?

 PACE Equity offers financing and end to end execution to leverage a legislated public/private financing tool which could be the solution for funding your next renovation or development project.
-Over twenty states have adopted the use of this financing tool, and often these states have various sub-entities who use slight variations of the state-level statute.
+Over thirty states have adopted the use of this financing tool, and often these states have various sub-entities who use slight variations of the state-level statute.
 PACE Equity has experience in working with both the states and the sub-entities.
 Using this experience and a creative approach, PACE Equity can even retroactively fund a renovation or new construction project using retroactive refinancing.
 This strategy is especially useful when you are looking for:

 - Access to liquidity reserves